vault27/Foundation/vxlan.md

 ### BGP EVPN on Nexus
 Configuration overview
 Special loopback for Overlay is created.
-From this overlay address we build l2vpn adjacency with Spines and send then only l2vpn route updates.
+From this overlay address we build l2vpn adjacency with Spines and send then only l2vpn route updates
-For overlay neighbor we configure sending all communities, do not change next hop and multihop.
-On  leafs we configure BGP as host reachability protocol and as ingress replication protocol.
-Also we configure for each VNI RD, RT in evpn section.
+For overlay neighbor we configure sending all communities, do not change next hop and multihop On  leafs we configure BGP as host reachability protocol and as ingress replication protocol Also we configure for each VNI RD, RT in evpn section

+Leaf
 ```
+#Enables EVPN Control-Plane in BGP
+nv overlay evpn

+feature bgp

+feature vn-segment-vlan-based

+#Enables VTEP (only required on Leaf or Border)
+feature nv overlay

+router bgp 64701
+  address-family l2vpn evpn
+    retain route-target all
+  neighbor 10.10.2.1
+    remote-as 64600
+    update-source loopback1
+    ebgp-multihop 2
+    address-family l2vpn evpn
+      send-community
+      send-community extended

+evpn
+  vni 100 l2
+    rd 100:100
+# Route targets for import and export are the same here
+    route-target import 100:100
+    route-target export 100:100

+interface nve1
+  no shutdown
+  host-reachability protocol bgp - we find out MACs via BGP
+  source-interface loopback1
+  member vni 1
+  member vni 100
+    ingress-replication protocol bgp - we process BUM traffic via BGP - Route Types 3
+  member vni 200
 ```

 ## Verification